The Amper Music API is implemented as a set of RESTful HTTP/1.1 requests and responses. All requests must use HTTPS protocol on port 443.

 <username>:<password> is Base64

 encoded.
-Send a valid token as the HTTP username with a blank password.
-For
+Send a valid token as the HTTP username with any (or a blank)

 xyzzy, use the value